bjpop/gurita/README.md

   --navalues STR        Treat values in this space separated list as NA
                         values.
 Example: --navalues ". - !"
   --title STR           Plot title.
 By default no title will be added.
-  --width SIZE          Plot width in inches (default: 10) --height SIZE         Plot height in inches (default: 8) --columns FEATURE [FEATURE ...]
+  --width SIZE          Plot width in inches.
+Default: 10 --height SIZE         Plot height in inches.
+Default: 8 --xlabel STR          Label for horizontal (X) axis --ylabel STR          Label for vertical (Y) axis --columns FEATURE [FEATURE ...]
                         Columns to plot
-  --logy                Use a log scale on the veritical axis --hue FEATURE         Name of feature (column headings) to group data for
+  --logy                Use a log scale on the veritical (Y) axis --hue FEATURE         Name of feature (column headings) to group data for
                         count plot
 ```